emipa606/Apothecary/README.md

 # Recommended
  *** Subject to conversion to V1.1 ***

-https://steamcommunity.com/sharedfiles/filedetails/?id=2195390245]Drug Policy Fix - can be used to help manage and correct drugs added or removed part way through a save game.
+[Drug Policy Fix](https://steamcommunity.com/sharedfiles/filedetails/?id=2195390245) - can be used to help manage and correct drugs added or removed part way through a save game.
 It will also sort the drug listings alphabetically.

-https://steamcommunity.com/sharedfiles/filedetails/?id=1430084631]Mod Medicine Patch - allows you to specify additional modded medical use (GUI) which works with the mod Pharmacy.
+[Mod Medicine Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=1430084631) - allows you to specify additional modded medical use (GUI) which works with the mod Pharmacy.

 # Credits